zuozhenggh/learning-library/data-management-library/database/spatial/workshops/spatial-studio/env/introduction/introduction.md

 ### Workshop Overview

-In this workshop you will analyze spatial relationships between traffic accidents, police stations, and police station service areas.
-You will begin by loading data from common formats, prepare..., and ....
+In this workshop you will provision Spatial Studio from the OCI Cloud Marketplace and prepare a schema in Autonomous Database to be used as Spatial Studio's metadata repository.

 ### Prerequisites

-- This workshop requires access to ......
+- This workshop requires an Oracle Autonomous Database, SQL Developer Web (or other SQL client), and access to the OCI Cloud Marketplace.
-- If you already have access to these, then following this Introduction you may skip to the section .....
+- If you already have access to these, then following this Introduction you may skip to the Lab 3.
-- Otherwise you should proceed to sections ......
+- Otherwise you should proceed to Lab 1.
 - No previous experience with Oracle Spatial is required.